Baby born with tail is no evidence for evolution

 And isn't natural selection supposed to favor improvements, and not impediments?
 Why then would natural selection cause something as useful as a tail to wither into an encumbrance and then disappear?

-We also could not find evidence that the Barbary macaque is considered to be closer to humanity than, say, the rhesus macaque, which has a long tail (see drawing at right).
+We also could not find evidence that the Barbary macaque is considered to be closer to humanity than, say, the rhesus macaque, which has a long tail (see drawing above).
 But we will continue looking.

 Evolutionists notoriously change their evidence to suit the occasion.
 So they can't blame people for treating evolution as something of a “fairy tail”.